egolightly81/ISYS3004_Emerald_Golightly_Portfolio/README.md

 ## Features

 - Responsive design for mobile, tablet, and desktop views.
-- Dark mode toggle for improved accessibility.
+- Dark mode toggle for improved accessibility, labeled at the bottom of the page.
 - Dynamic gallery with modal for project details.
 - Form validation for the contact form to ensure all fields are filled out correctly.